-I initially went downstairs with who I now know were and the set of and the set, and subsequently joined us downstairs.
+I initially went downstairs with who I now know were and and subsequently joined us downstairs.
 Once we got to the bottom of the steps, there was an additional door that opened into a long hallway with what I presume were apartment doors on each side.
-Constitution and Constitution went through the door ahead of me and were yelling, "Columbus Police!"
+And and went through the door ahead of me and were yelling, "Columbus Police!"
 The hallway was not very wide and I was behind them.
-The hallway had a few overhead lights on the ceiling which provided some lighting but with it being partially submerged in the ground, it was still somewhat dark and Constitution and I were using the flashlights mounted on our guns to provide additional lighting.
+The hallway had a few overhead lights on the ceiling which provided some lighting but with it being partially submerged in the ground, it was still somewhat dark and and I were using the flashlights mounted on our guns to provide additional lighting.
 We approximately 20-25% of the way down the hallway and I heard yell "let me see your hands!"

 At the south end of the hallway was a solid door that presumably led out to the stairs (like the door we had entered into the hallway at the north end).
 The door swung away from the hallway and into what I presumed was the stairwell.
 There was a black male in khaki pants who had his left half of his body in the stairwell and his right side was towards the hallway (almost like the edge of the door was down the center of his body) and he was peering into the hallway.
 He had something in his hand, I believe was a jacket.

-the suspect had his jacket wrapped around something.
+And and continued to yell for him to "put his hands up" and "let me see your hands."
+He did not comply.
+We took another step or two forward and I heard someone (I am not sure if it was or say "gun, gun" or "is that a gun" or words to that effect.
+It appeared as though the suspect had his jacket wrapped around something.